kakaroto/Caeora-s-Maps-Tokens-Assets/README.md

 # Caeora's Maps, Tokens, and Assets

+A collection of maps, tokens, and tiles by Caeora for use with Foundry VTT.
+Maps include walls, lighting, and other audio and visual effects.

 ## Maps

 Maps are available under a compendium called "Caeora's Maps" after enabling the module.
 They can be imported in bulk or you can simply drag a map you wish to use to the Scenes tab.